kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 }
 ```

-You can try to send an authenticated with the WebSocket protocol with [wscat](https://www.npmjs.com/package/wscat):
+You can try to send an authentication token with the WebSocket protocol with [wscat](https://www.npmjs.com/package/wscat):

 ```bash
 $ npx wscat -c ws://localhost:7512 --execute '{ "controller": "auth", "action": "getCurrentUser", "jwt": "<token>" }'